MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/online-admin/excel-survey-does-not-have-full-functionality-when-click-+new.md

 ---
-title: Excel survey doesn't have full functionality when you click +new in a SharePoint Online library
+title: Excel survey does not have full functionality when you click +new in a SharePoint Online library
 description: Describes an issue in which you Excel survey doesn't have full functionality when you click +new in a SharePoint Online library.
 author: simonxjx
 manager: willchen